somar0/Crossbar-Design/README.md

 * CB.vhdl

-      Crossbar component which has the columns and the interface circuit.
-      Accumulator and comparator components are also in CB components and not in the interface circuit because results in accumulator and comparator need to be stored longer than in XNORs and popcount.
+      Crossbar component which has the columns and the interface circuit Accumulator and comparator components are also in CB components

 * column.vhdl

       Column to calculate the multiplication between weights and inputs through the XNORs gates